zkmopro/mopro/ark-zkey/README.md

 Run the following to convert a `zkey` to an `arkzkey`.
 This should be done as a pre-processing step.

-`cargo run --bin zkey_to_arkzkey --release -- ../mopro-core/examples/circom/keccak256/target/keccak256_256_test_final.zkey`
+`cargo run --bin arkzkey-util --release -- ../mopro-core/examples/circom/keccak256/target/keccak256_256_test_final.zkey`

 This will generate and place an `arkzkey` file in the same directory as the original zkey.

+You can also install it locally:

+`cargo install --bin arkzkey-util --path . --release`

 ## Tests